 This solution applies to Layer-3 based Solution #10 and Solution #32 described in TR 23.752[2].
 Since Solution #10 and Solution #32 described in TR 23.752[2] are similar, this proposed solution applies to both of them.
 The main difference between Solution #10 and Solution #32 described in TR 23.752[2] is the proposed method of IP address/prefix allocation.
 In Solution #10, the UE-to-UE Relay allocates the IP address/prefix to the UE.
-In Solution #32, a link-local IP address that is assigned by the UE itself, is used and sent to the UE-to-UE Relay.
+In Solution #32, a link-local IP address that is assigned by the UE itself is used and sent to the UE-to-UE Relay.
 Differences in the procedure detailed below are explained when needed.

 As defined for the Layer-3 based Solution #10 and Solution #32 described in TR 23.752[2], each UE uses the same IP address with all its peer UEs which are connected to the same UE-to-UE Relay.
 UE1’s IP address is thus not associated or linked to UE2’s IP address thus UE2’s IP address cannot indirectly be used to track UE1 after the Link Identifier Update procedure is run between UE1 and the UE-to-UE Relay.
 For this reason, UE2 does not need to change its IP address at the same time as UE1.
 UE2 however needs to be informed of UE1’s new IP address since IP communication is used between UE1 and UE2.